 What’s Happening?

-In this re-released episode from October 2021, Dr. Lisa and Dr. Toni are discussing everything you need to know about vitamin D. Vitamin D isn’t just needed for bone health – it is crucial for your immune health.
-Also, could low vitamin D be the cause of your aches, pains and low mood?
+In this re-released episode, Dr. Lisa and Dr. Toni are discussing everything you need to know about vitamin D. Vitamin D isn’t just needed for bone health and immune system – could low vitamin D be the cause of your aches, pains, low energy and mood?

 Vitamin D deficiency is still underdiagnosed, under prevented and under treated in between 60-90% of the worldwide population.
-In Canada 59% of population are vitamin D deficient (below 75 nmol/L).
+In Canada, over half of the population are vitamin D deficient (below 75 nmol/L).

 Vitamin D is a fat soluble vitamin and is best absorbed as a supplement when taken with food.